PunchThrough/styleguide/swift.md

 	else {
 	    //Do something else
 	}

+	// good
+	if user.isHappy {
+	  //Do something
+	} else {
+	  //Do something else
+	}

 	```

 * There should be exactly one blank line between methods to aid in visual clarity and organization.
 Whitespace within methods should separate functionality, but having too many sections in a method often means you should refactor into several methods.